atsansone/531/calendar.md

 * To Do:
     * ...

-### 5/2 - Exam Week; Final Meeting Time for Project Presentation TBA
+### 5/2 - Exam Week; Final Meeting Time for Project Three Presentation TBA

 ## License
 Course materials by [Karl Stolley](http://karlstolley.com).
 Licensed under a